cran/RcppThread/README.md

 ## Automatic override of `std::cout` and `std::thread`

-There are preprocessor options to replace all occurences of `std::cout` and `std::thread` with calls to `RcppThread::Rcout` and `RcppThread::Thread` (provided that the RcppThread headers are included first).
+There are preprocessor options to replace all occurrences of `std::cout` and `std::thread` with calls to `RcppThread::Rcout` and `RcppThread::Thread` (provided that the RcppThread headers are included first).
 To enable this, use
 ```